Every appointment is different, but common session uses include:

 Utica tutors are located in the Math Lab, Writing Lab, or in the blue chairs of the common area of room 129 in Francis A. Wilcox Hall.

-Rome tutors are temporarily located within the library in Plumley Complex.
+Rome tutors are located within the library in Plumley Complex.

 Online appointments make use of Zoom or, upon request, Google Meet.
 For Zoom appointments: